rikhuijzer/blog/posts/nixos.md

 So, even when removing the `ripgrep` requirement at other places, it will still be available for my script.

 Below are some of what I consider highlights of the configuration.
+To see more information about the options, checkout <https://search.nixos.org>.

 \toc